codebeltnet/newtonsoft-json/.nuget/Codebelt.Extensions.AspNetCore.Newtonsoft.Json/README.md

 An open-source project (MIT license) that targets and complements the [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) serializer engine.
 It aims to provide a uniform and convenient developer experience when working with JSON.

+Your versatile Newtonsoft.Json companion for:
+- Modern development with `.NET 9` and `.NET 10`,
+- Cross-platform libraries with `.NET Standard 2` (where applicable),
+- Legacy applications on `.NET Framework 4.6.2` and newer.

 It is, by heart, free, flexible and built to extend and boost your agile codebelt.

 ## **Codebelt.Extensions.AspNetCore.Text.Json** for .NET